ocaml/platform-blog/opam-in-xenserver.md

 Obviously it's extremely tedious to do all that by hand!

-Opam also makes iterative development very easy.
+OPAM also makes iterative development very easy.
-Consider a schenario where a
+Consider a scenario where a
 [common interface](https://github.com/xapi-project/xcp-idl) has to be changed.
-Without opam we have to figure out which components to rebuild manually-- this is both time-consuming and error-prone.
-When we want to make some local changes we simply clone the repo and tell opam to "pin" the package to the local checkout.
-Opam will take care of rebuilding only the dependent packages:
+Without OPAM we have to figure out which components to rebuild manually-- this is both time-consuming and error-prone.
+When we want to make some local changes we simply clone the repo and tell OPAM to "pin" the package to the local checkout.
+OPAM will take care of rebuilding only the dependent packages:

 ```